-- 1. Pathway 1 : - Have an M.D. or D.O. from an accredited institution, or equivalent degree from another country - Have a license to practice medicine in the state where the laboratory is located - Be certified in anatomic and clinical or clinical pathology by the American Board of Pathology or the American Osteopathic Board of Pathology, or possess qualifications of those equivalent to those required for such certification - Have at least two years full-time experience directing or supervising clinical histocompatibility testing for solid organ transplantation - 2.
-Pathway 2: - Have a doctoral degree in a medical, chemical, physical, biological, or clinical laboratory science from an accredited institution, or equivalent degree from another country - Be certified as a Diplomate by the American Board of Histocompatibility and Immunogenetics, a high complexity laboratory director by the American Board of Bioanalysis, or a Diplomate by the American Board of Medical Laboratory Immunology - Have at least two years full-time, post-doctoral experience or four years pre-doctoral experience in immunology, histocompatibility, or immunogenetics, and two years post-doctoral training in directing or supervising clinical histocompatibility testing for solid organ transplantation
+- 1. Have an M.D. or D.O. from an accredited institution, or equivalent degree from another country - 2.
+Have a license to practice medicine in the state where the laboratory is located - 3.
+Be certified in anatomic and clinical or clinical pathology by the American Board of Pathology or the American Osteopathic Board of Pathology, or possess qualifications of those equivalent to those required for such certification - 4.
+Have at least two years full-time experience directing or supervising clinical histocompatibility testing for solid organ transplantation

+Pathway 2:

+- 1. Have a doctoral degree in a medical, chemical, physical, biological, or clinical laboratory science from an accredited institution, or equivalent degree from another country - 2.
+Have at least two years full-time, post-doctoral experience or four years pre-doctoral experience in immunology, histocompatibility, or immunogenetics, and two years post-doctoral training in directing or supervising clinical histocompatibility testing for solid organ transplantation - 3.
+Certification as a Diplomate by the American Board of Histocompatibility and Immunogenetics, a high complexity laboratory director by the American Board of Bioanalysis, or a Diplomate by the American Board of Medical Laboratory Immunology.
+A professional who holds an earned doctoral degree but who does not hold one of these certifications may qualify if they were serving as director of an accredited laboratory performing human histocompatibility and immunogenetics testing before February 24, 2003